 Mr. Zimpelman joined the EpiCenter in 2016 as a Computer Programmer/Analyst for the Alaska Native Tumor Registry (ANTR).
 Garrett’s duties include data management, database design and implementation, computer programming, and data analysis.

 Ms. Sallison joined the Alaska Native Tumor Registry as the Program Assistant in 2014.
-She has a background in Education and more recently Health Information Management.
+She has a background in Education, and more recently, Health Information Management.
 Iona brings ten years medical experience to the department.
+She is from the Bethel area.

 Ms. Greenley joined the EpiCenter as a Program Navigator in 2013, and has been with ANTHC since 2004.
 Rochelle grew up in the village of Togiak.
 She holds a BAS in Environmental Studies.